-Sialostatin Experiment.
-The HEK cells (HEK-293T) expressing human ACE2, HEK-293T-hACE2 Cell Line, and NR-52511, were obtained through BEI Resources, NIAID, NIH.
-The transformed cells were seeded at 50,000 cells/well in a 96-wells U-bottom suspension plate (CELLSTAR) and cultured in DMEM medium supplemented with 10% FBS, 1% L-glutamine, 1% antibiotic-antimitotic, and 1% L-pyruvate for 5 days with the addition of either 300 μ M sialostatin or an equal volume of DMSO.
+The human embryonic kidney cells (HEK-293T) expressing human angiotensin-converting enzyme 2, HEK-293T-hACE2 Cell Line, NR-52511, were obtained through BEI Resources, NIAID, NIH.
+The transformed cells were seeded at 50,000 cells/well in a 96-wells U-bottom suspension plate (CELLSTAR), and cultured in DMEM medium supplemented with 10% FBS, 1% L-Glutamine, 1% antibiotic-antimytotic and 1% L-pyruvate for 5 days with addition of either 300 μM sialostatin or an equal volume of DMSO.
 At day 5, the cells were transferred to a 96-wells V-bottom plate and washed twice with PBS.
-Cells were subsequently stained in 25 μ L/well of PBS supplemented with 0.5% BSA and 10 μ g/mL of one of the following SARS-CoV-2-derived proteins or protein segments; spike glycoprotein (S), spike glycoprotein RBD, or spike glycoprotein domain S1 (S1)

-for 30 min at 4 °C. The S, S1, and RBD proteins (segments) were produced under HHSN272201400008C and obtained through BEI Resources, NIAID, NIH.
-The full length S protein from SARS-CoV-2 (Wuhan-Hu-1) has a C-terminal histidine tag, and was recombinantly expressed in HEK293F cells.
-It lacks the signal sequence and contains 1196 residues (the ectodomain) of the SARS-CoV-2 spike glycoprotein; the recombinant protein was modified to remove the polybasic S1S2 cleavage site (RRAR to A; residues 682 to 685), stabilized with a pair of mutations (K986P and V987P, wildtype numbering; GenPept: YP-009724390) and includes a thrombin cleavage site, T4 foldon trimerization domain and Cterminal hexa-histidine tag.
-The S1 segment was produced by transfection in HEK293 cells and purified.
-The S1 segment also lacks the signal sequence, contains 670 residues of the SARS-CoV-2 spike glycoprotein (amino acid residues V16 to R685), and features a C-terminal poly histidine tag.
-Finally, the RBD segment (also recombinantly expressed in HEK293F cells and featuring a C-terminal hexa-histidine tag) contains 223 residues (Arg319-Phe541) of the SARS-CoV-2 spike.
-Sialostatin or methyl 5-(ethylcarbamado)-2,4,7,8,9-penta-Oacetyl-3,5-dideoxy3-fluoro-D-glycero-β-galacto-non-2-ulopyranosonate is an efficient metabolic inhibitor of sialyltransferases and was synthesized from commercially available SA, as previously reported (see ref 42 for the most recently reported EC50 values and updated synthesis; it was first reported in ref
+Cells were subsequently stained in 25 $\mu$ /well of PBS supplemented with 0.5% BSA and 10 $\mu$ g/ml of one of the following SARS-CoV-2 derived proteins or protein segments; spike glycoprotein (S), spike glycoprotein receptor binding domain (RBD) or spike glycoprotein domain S1 (S1) for 30 minutes at 4 °C. The S, S1, and RBD protein (segments) were produced under HHSN272201400008C and obtained through BEI Resources, NIAID, NIH.
+The full length S protein from SARS-Related Coronavirus 2 (Wuhan-Hu-1) has a C-Terminal Histidine Tag, and was recombinantly expressed in HEK293F cells.
+It lacks the signal sequence and contains 1196 residues (the ectodomain) of the SARS-CoV-2 spike glycoprotein; the recombinant protein was modified to remove the polybasic S1S2 cleavage site (RRAR to A; residues 682 to 685), stabilized with a pair of mutations (K986P and V987P, wild-type numbering; GenPept: YP-009724390) and includes a thrombin cleavage site, T4 foldon trimerization domain and C-terminal hexa-histidine tag.
+The S1 segment was produced by transfection in human embryonic kidney HEK293 cells and purified.
+The S1 segment also lacks the signal sequence, contains 670 residues of the SARS-CoV-2 spike glycoprotein (amino acid residues V16 to R685), and features a C-terminal poly-histidine tag.
+Finally, the RBD segment contains 223 residues (R319 to F541) of the SARS-CoV-2 spike, features a C-terminal hexa-histidine tag, and this protein segment has also been recombinantly expressed in HEK293F Cells.
+Sialostatin, or methyl 5-(ethylcarbamado)-2,4,7,8,9penta-O-acetyl-3,5-dideoxy3-fluoro-D-glycero- $\beta$ -galacto-non-2-ulopyranosonate is an efficient metabolic inhibitor of sialyltransferases and was synthesized from commercially available sialic acid as previously reported (see ref.
+43 for the most recently reported EC50 values and updated synthesis; it was first reported in ref.
+44).

-After incubation, the cells were washed twice with PBS supplemented with 0.5% BSA, followed by a primary antibody or probe staining for 30 min at 4 °C with either rabbit anti-his tag antibody (Abcam, ab14923, 1:90), goat anti-ACE2 antibody (R&D Systems, AF933, 1:400), or SiaFind Pan-Specific Lectenz (LectenzBio, 1:400).
-Subsequently, two washes with PBS and 0.5% BSA were followed by the addition of PBS with 0.5% BSA and either donkey-anti-rabbit IgG (H&L) Alexa 488 (Thermo Scientific, A21206, 1:400), donkey-antigoat-IgG (H&L) Alexa 488 (Thermo Scientific, A11055, 1:400) or Streptavidin-488 (Thermo Scientific, S32354, 1:1000).
-The secondary antibody staining was incubated for 10 min at 4 °C. Prior to analysis on a Cytoflex S flow cytometer (Beckman Coulter), the cells were washed twice with PBS with 0.5% BSA and resuspended in PBS.
+After incubation, the cells were washed twice with PBS supplemented with 0.5% BSA, followed by a primary antibody or probe staining for 30 minutes at 4 °C with either Rabbit anti-His tag antibody (Abcam, ab14923, 1:90), goat anti-ACE2 antibody (R&D Systems, AF933, 1:400) or SiaFind Pan-Specific Lectenz (LectenzBio, 1:400).
+Subsequently, two washes with PBS and 0.5% BSA were followed by the addition of PBS with 0.5% BSA and either Donkey-anti-Rabbit IgG (H&L) Alexa 488 (Thermo Scientific, A21206, 1:400), Donkey-anti-goat-IgG (H&L) Alexa 488 (Thermo Scientific, A11055, 1:400) or Streptavidin-488 (Thermo Scientific, S32354, 1:1000).
+The secondary antibody staining was incubated for 10 minutes at 4 °C. Prior to analysis on a Cytoflex S flow cytometer (Beckman Coulter), the cells were washed twice with PBS with 0.5% BSA and resuspended in PBS.